Eternal Inflation and Swampland Conjectures: Introduction

 When the currently observable scales exited the horizon during inflation, the energy scale was much smaller than the Planck scale.
 Therefore, the inflation can be well described by a low-energy effective theory.
 This does not necessarily mean, however, that any inflation models realized in the language of the effective theory can be UV completed.
 In fact, it is widely believed that consistent-looking effective field theories could be in the swampland that cannot be consistently embedded in quantum gravity~\cite{Vafa:2005ui}.
 It is of utmost importance to have the correct criteria to identify the boundary between the landscape and the swampland.

 There have been proposed several conjectures on such criteria motivated by black hole physics~\cite{ArkaniHamed:2006dz} or string compactifications~\cite{Ooguri:2016pdq,Freivogel:2016qwc,Brennan:2017rbf}.
-Recently it was proposed that an effective field theory that can be embedded consistently in quantum gravity must satisfy the two conditions concerning the range of scalar field excursion and the potential gradient~\cite{Ooguri:2006in,Obied:2018sgi}.
-These conjectures are known to tightly constrain possible inflation theories, especially those based on a single-field slow-roll inflation regime.
+Recently it was proposed that an effective field theory that can be embedded consistently in quantum gravity must satisfy the two conditions concerning the range of scalar field excursion and the potential gradient~\cite{Ooguri:2006in,Obied:2018sgi}.\footnote{ We emphasize here that the conditions are still conjectures that have not been proven to be correct yet.
+In fact, there are many papers that criticize the conjectures~\cite{Cicoli:2018kdo,Kachru:2018aqn,Kallosh:2018psh,Kallosh:2018wme,Akrami:2018ylq}. } These conjectures are known to tightly constrain possible inflation theories, especially those based on a single-field slow-roll inflation regime.
 This lends support to more complicated inflation models or non-standard history of the Universe such as chromo-nautral inflation~\cite{Agrawal:2018mkd}, multi-field inflation~\cite{Achucarro:2018vey} or curvaton scenarios~\cite{Kehagias:2018uem}.

 In this paper we study if eternal inflation is realized while satisfying the above two swampland criteria.
 The eternal inflation~\cite{1983veu..conf..251S,Vilenkin:1983xq,Linde:1986fc,Linde:1986fd, Goncharov:1987ir,Guth:2007ng} precedes the inflation epoch during which the currently observable scales exited the horizon, and it is considered to play an important role in populating various vacua (and therefore various theoretical possibilities) in the landscape.
-Once the eternal inflation takes place, it may be even possible to explain based on the anthropic argument an apparently contrived fine-tuning of the parameters or set-up that are necessary for the complicated life to emerge.
+The eternal inflation can even explain a contrived fine-tuning of the parameters or setup that is necessary for the complicated life to emerge based on the anthropic argument.
 We will show in the later sections that only the eternal inflation of chaotic type is possible, and it requires that the numerical coefficients appearing in the swampland criteria are parametrically smaller or larger than unity.